 Don't leave money on the table.
-MoneyPlus is a tax-favored accounts program, which allows you to save money on eligible medical and dependent care costs.
-You elect to contribute an annual amount from your salary, and it is deducted from your paycheck, before taxes.
-You can use these funds to pay your eligible medical and dependent care expenses.
-As you incur eligible expenses during the plan year, you request reimbursement.
+MoneyPlus is a tax-favored accounts program that allows you to save money on eligible medical and dependent care costs.
+You fund the accounts with money deducted from your paycheck.
 ASIFlex administers the MoneyPlus program.

 This feature allows you to pay insurance premiums for health, vision, dental and up to $50,000 of Optional Life coverage before taxes come out of your paycheck.
 Once you enroll, you do not need to re-enroll each year.

 A Dependent Care Spending Account (DCSA) allows you to pay for daycare costs for children and adults.
 It cannot be used to pay for dependent medical care.
 You submit claims for reimbursements as you have eligible expenses.
 You can use your funds for expenses incurred January 1 to March 15 of the following year.
 You have until March 31 to request reimbursement from your previous year's funds, and will forfeit funds left in your account after the reimbursement deadline.
 You must re-enroll in a DCSA each year.

 Medical Spending Account